-We strongly urge you to see your advisor in the Chemical Engineering Department as soon as possible.
-You can contact the office to remind you of who your advisor currently is.
+We strongly urge you to see your faculty advisor in the Chemical Engineering Department, or the department academic advisor (David Oakeson), as soon as possible.
+(Contact the office for the name of your faculty advisor.)
 This is important; we may be able to help you avoid costly registration mistakes that will prolong graduation by as much as one year.

 Apply for Scholarships

 Several departmental scholarships are available for returning missionaries, but their application deadlines are April 1 for the following fall and winter semesters.
 Departing missionaries (particularly those leaving for 2 years) were encouraged to apply for these before leaving.
 If you didn't apply before you left but have returned from your mission before April 1, be sure to submit your scholarship applications by that deadline.
 If you are still on your mission on April 1, and you did not submit scholarship applications before leaving on your mission, your family may be able to prepare and submit applications for you.
 If you are returning from your mission and were not a ble to submit applications by April 1 of the year you are returning to BYU, be sure to submit applications as soon as possible to become eligible to receive the returning missionary scholarships the year after you return to BYU.
 Descriptions of department scholarships for returning missionaries and continuing students are found at Undergraduate Department Scholarships.

 There are several ways to brush up on your math skills:

 - College refresher course in math (a free course offered each semester and term).